mrcolo/cs145covid/README.md

 ./runSimple
 ```

-Predictions will be written to `Team7.csv`.
+Predictions will be written to `simpleAR_output.csv`.

 ## Vector Autoregression:
 Requirements: <br />